 Daniel has spent the better half of the last decade in retreat away from the world.
 During this time he tried to give workshops and retreats globally with increasing difficulty; as the yoga scene changed from a spiritually oriented counter culture to a physically obsessed pop culture.
 In 2018 he realised that he could not continue his work without selling out so instead of quitting he opened up his retreat in Chiang Mai for visitors who are interested in yoga that incorporates more than just postures.

-Every day (except Sundays) Daniel share his morning practice (08:00 to 11:00) with visitors from all over the world who seek a deeper and more profound Yoga than most modern studios offer.
+Every day (except Sundays) Daniel share his morning practice (08:00 to 11:00) with visitors from all over the world who seek a deeper and more profound Yoga than most modern studios are able to offer.
 After the session (11:00 to 12:00) there is a simple vegetarian brunch served and after that (12:00 to 16:00) the tea garden and the teashop is open for ceremonial tea, Q&A, contemplation or socialising.
+The schedule continues until the 27th of December 2019.

 In the morning session Daniel share all aspects of Yoga.
 You will encounter techniques like Asana, Vinyasa, Mudra, Bandha and Pranayama with the intent of creating the “calmly active and actively calm state of body and mind” that is crucial for meditation and understanding the deeper aspects of yogic science.

-The guided meditation is a inner journey (beyond body sensations, breath and mantra) towards the internal sounds, lights and vibrations as described in ancient yogic and tantric scriptures.
-Your ability to follow will depend more on how deeply you have embraced the lifestyle of yoga than if you are skinny or can do a fancy handstand or not.
-Regardless, the sessions are always adapted to the abilities and capabilities of the participants so anyone can join and benefit.
+The guided meditation that follows is a inner journey (beyond body sensations, breath and mantra) towards the internal sounds, lights and vibrations as described in ancient yogic and tantric scriptures.
+Your ability to follow will depend more on how deeply you have embraced the lifestyle and philosophy of Yoga than if you are skinny, flexible or can do a fancy handstand.
+Regardless, the sessions are always adapted to the abilities and capabilities of the participants so anyone can join and benefit at any time.

-After meditation the session end with Satsang; where yogic philosophy and insights and experiences from the inner journey are shared and clarified.
+After the meditation the session ends with a Satsang; where yogic philosophy, insights and experiences are shared and elaborated upon.

 The aim of Daniel’s sessions is to share the genuine and potent methodology of traditional yoga and to assist you on your journey towards deeper states of consciousness beyond mind and intellect, where direct and personal experiences of the spiritual dimensions of your inner life can be had.

-For thousands of years tea has been used as a sacrament by meditators.
-In line with this tradition Daniel sit in the tea house every day from 12:00 to 16:00.
+For thousands of years tea has been used as a sacrament by meditators and enlightened masters.
+In line with this tradition, Daniel sit for tea every day from 12:00 to 16:00.
 The tea house is next to the meditation hall and here there is generally time for Q&A and personal guidance.

 You are of course welcome to expand and continue your meditation by learning and making Gong Fu Cha (tea ceremony) yourself in the garden, browse the tea shop or just hang out with a book or other visitors until the tea house close at 4pm.